-Compost is nature’s way of recycling biodegradable material such as: leftover food scraps, paper and cardboard products, and plant waste.
+Compost is nature’s way of recycling biodegradable material such as: leftover food scraps, and plant waste.
 The process of composting helps to reduce the amount of waste that goes into our landfills by reusing and recycling food waste to create nutrient-rich soil/humus used for our gardens and agriculture.

 Items acceptedFood waste & solid paper products